theobald-software/theobald-software.github.io/content/_en/board-connector/board-connector-/server/server-settings.md

 **DistributeSetup**<br>
 defines, whether the setup of the BOARD Connector version running on the Server should be downloaded.<br>
 When an older Designer version is connected to a newer Server version, a dialog form asks, whether the newer setup version should be downloaded.

+The description of the security settings defined on the security tab you will find in the chapter [Server Security](../security/server-security).